 This website began in the mid-1990s as Aisling’s online journal.
 That was long before anyone used the word “blog.”

 When readers saw photos and scans of her art, they asked, “How do you do that?”

 Over 20 years — mostly from 1995 to 2015 — a few how-to articles grew to hundreds of webpages about art materials and techniques.
 Most were about homemade art and creative journaling.

 But, as this site outgrew its simple HTML navigation, Aisling split the information into smaller sites.

-In 2016, with new software and better navigation tools, Aisling is bringing those smaller sites back under this umbrella.
+In 2016, with new software and better navigation tools, Aisling began bringing those smaller sites back under this umbrella.

 However, like much art, this is a messy project.
 Aisling (and her webmasters) appreciate your patience.

 Aisling and Yahoo Groups